KealanMcCormack/DDD-Secure-Software/README.md

 - Date on 2nd vaccination is in wrong format

 *Done*
-10. Handle the errors that are shown to the users when a wrong input is provided in order not to expose implementation information related to your applications.
-11. Encrypt sensitive information (such as PPS number, phone number, date of birth) when storing this information in the database.
+10. Encrypt sensitive information (such as PPS number, phone number, date of birth) when storing this information in the database.
-12. 12.
-Perform appropriate logging using the log4j Java framework to record sensitive operations, such as logins, access to/modification of sensitive information (reservations, credit card information).
+12. Perform appropriate logging using the log4j Java framework to record sensitive operations, such as logins, access to/modification of sensitive information (reservations, credit card information).
 - Added logger property file, just need to add logging in controller
 13. Handle the errors that are shown to the users when a wrong input is provided in order not to expose implementation information related to your applications.
-10. Encrypt sensitive information (such as PPS number, phone number, date of birth) when storing this information in the database.

 General testing /  Fixes to vaccines

 *In progess*

-7. Fix an adequate session expiration time (15-30 minutes).
+8. Fix an adequate session expiration time (15-30 minutes).
 - Added session timeout to properties, may need more than this

 **Instructions for Running this Project**